 Q7.
 Distinguish between Western Ghats and Eastern Ghats.

 Q8.
-Explain the Northern Plains of India with its divisions on the basis of the relief features.
+Explain the Northern Plains of India with its divisions.

 (a) Bhabar: After descending from the mountains, the rivers deposit pebbles in a narrow belt.
 The width of this belt is about 8 to 16 kms.
 It lies parallel to the Shiwaliks.
 Bhabhar is the gently-sloping coarse alluvial zone below the Siwalik Hills (outermost foothills of Himalayas) where streams disappear into permeable sediments.
 The underground water level is deep in this region.